-We eat breakfast, lunch and dinner with figures of infected and dead people and, although everything points to the fact that we are overcoming the worst of this crisis, sometimes it is difficult to be Positive and that negative thoughts do not dominate us.
+We eat breakfast, lunch, and dinner with figures of infected and dead people.
+Although everything points to the fact that we are overcoming the worst of this crisis, sometimes it is challenging to be Positive, and that negative thoughts do not dominate us.

-This fact may be even more evident among older people as they are one of the most vulnerable groups in the face of the Covid-19.
+This fact maybe even is more evident among older people as they are one of the most vulnerable groups in the face of the Covid-19.

-Fear of contagion, concern for the family, bad economic prospects can build a wall of bad thoughts and worries around us that are very difficult to overcome.
+Fear of contagion, concern for the family, bad economic prospects can build a wall of evil thoughts and worries around us that are very difficult to overcome.

 But is it possible to turn it around and let positive thinking dominate fear?
-For answers, we talked to Gemma Sala, an expert in neuropsychology and co-author of the book Secrets of Your Brain in which she explains how to better manage thoughts and emotions to be happier in the face of evidence that being positive is good for the health of the brain.
+For answers, we talked to Gemma Sala, an expert in neuropsychology and co-author of the book Secrets of Your Brain.
+She explains how to manage thoughts and emotions better to be happier in the face of evidence that being positive is good for the brain’s health.

 We are living in an exceptional and unprecedented situation.
 How does this affect our brain?

 The current situation is one of great uncertainty because we have no reference, and our brain is designed to deal with a threat, such as fear caused by uncertainty, to any other stimulus.
 This is what in psychology we call emotional abduction.

 This prioritization of fear can awaken other related emotions such as anger, worry, frustration, sadness, or anxiety.